Khalidsid/Kopernikus/README.md

+Question:
-Question: Any other comments about your solution?
+Any other comments about your solution?

+Answer:
 The task was a great learning experience.